daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 3

-Effect: The user gains Armor against fire damage equal to the cypher’s level for one hour.
+Effect: The user gains Armor against fire damage equal to the cypher's level for one hour.

 GIANT SIZE